rwtabhii/BusyBuy-App-2/README.md

 # 🛒 BuyBusy App

 **BuyBusy** is a modern e-commerce web application built with **React + Vite**.
 It allows users to browse products, sign up, log in, manage their shopping cart, and place orders.
-The app uses **Firebase** for authentication and database, and **React Context API** for global state management.
+The app uses **Firebase** for authentication and database, and **React Redux Toolkit** for global state management.

 ---